epogrebnyak/lamr/vitepress/docs/environments.md

-# Where to run code
+# Where to run Python code